aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 ### Configs

-To parse the config toml file, I used `github.com/BurntSushi/toml` .
+To parse the config toml file, I used `github.com/BurntSushi/toml` with `toml` files.
 It's like `yml` on steroids lol.

-I will explain the `datapath` in the second part of this series where I will talk about the dockerization and deployments.
-For now, it suffices to know that it will be used as a data volume for docker.
+The `datapath` is actually the data volume path for Docker; but I'll talk about that in more details in the second part of this series about deployments.

 **Sample configs.toml**